TrinhXuanTam/thread-safe-linked-list/README.md

 - pop: Removes the last element from the list
 - insertAfter: Inserts an element after a given element

+The full implementation can be found in the `utils/collections/SinglyLinkedList.Java` folder.

 ## Getting Started

 These instructions will give you a copy of the project up and running on